Yichuan0712/11785-TCR/README.md

 - `data.py`: Data loading and preprocessing utilities.
 - `train.py`: Training routines for different contrastive modes.
 - `extract.py`: Feature extraction functions.
-- `xgb.py`: Functions for training and evaluating the XGBoost model.
+- `xgb.py`: Functions for training and evaluating the XGB model.
+- `mlp.py`: Functions for training and evaluating the MLP model.
+- `cnn.py`: Functions for training and evaluating the CNN model.
 - `result/`: Default directory where results, logs, and checkpoints are saved.